kiedtl/roguelike/doc/branches.md

   not attack unless an ally is present.
 However, you can set up your own spire with a spire kit.

-## Vaults
+## Quarters

-Vaults/3 contains the Hidden Rune.
+Quarters/3 contains the Golden Rune.

 - Home of the Wardens, slow-moving guards that sound the alarm at the sight of you, pulling in a ton more guards to investigate.
 - Layout is very regular.
 - Many rooms are completely lit, but many rooms are completely dark as well.
-- No fungi to hide in, unfortunately.
-But no abominations either.
-- More loot than usual.

 ## Morgue